dvidelabs/flatcc/README.md

 ### Type Identifiers

-Type identifier use a type hash which maps a fully qualified type name of a into a 4 byte hash.
+Type identifier use a type hash which maps a fully qualified type name into a 4 byte hash.
 The type hash is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.

-In this example the hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code generators that supports type hashes.
+In this example the type hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code generators that supports type hashes.